Fly-Mix/flr-cli/README.md

         - lib/assets/yamls
    ```

-3. Specify assets and generate `R.dart` for your flutter project, here provides two way for you:
+3. Auto specify assets and generate `R.dart` for your flutter project——Flr provides two trigger commands for you to do it:

-     - Once Way：
+     - Manual trigger command:

-       ```
+       ```shell
        flr generate
        ```

-       > The `flr generate` command does once a assets scan for your project, then specifies scanned assets in `pubspec.yaml`, and generates `R.dart` file.
+       > The `flr generate` command does once a assets scan for your project, then automatically specifies scanned assets in `pubspec.yaml`, and generates `R.dart` file.

-     - Monitor Way：
+     - Monitor trigger command:

-     	```
+     	```shell
      	flr monitor
      	```